LibrePhotos/librephotos/apps/docs/_posts/contribution/0000-03-01-contrib-docs.md

  This one is easy. it is just a short descriptive name.
 Needs to end in .md.

 ### Front Matter
-At the start of each page there needs to be a little bit of header into so that the documents can be built correctly.
+At the start of each page there needs to be a little bit of header info so that the documents can be built correctly.
 The minimum that needs to be include is as below.

-'---'
+'---
-'title: "Testing"'
+title: "Testing"
-'excerpt: "A test article."'
+excerpt: "A test article."
-'last_modified_at: 2020-01-17'
+last_modified_at: 2020-01-17
-'category: test-category'
+category: test-category
-'---'
+---'

 Use a category name from the table above to ensure proper documentation build.